Homepage / Excursion Guides / A Cruisers Guide to Belize’s Mayan Ruins

 Cahal Pech

-Caracol and Xunantunich often overshadow this archeological site, which is precisely why you should visit if you're looking for something off the beaten path.
-As one of the oldest ruins in the Belize River Valley, these almost untouched structures give great insight into the time the ancient Mayans lived here, between 1000 B.C. to 800 A.D.
+Caracol and Xunantunich often overshadow this site — which is exactly why it's worth visiting if you want something off the beaten path.
+As one of the oldest ruins in the Belize River Valley, these almost-untouched structures offer insight into Maya life between 1000 B.C. and 800 A.D.
+The 2-acre area holds about 34 structures: temple-pyramids, ball courts, residential houses, and an altar.

 Caracol Mayan Ruins